` Interton VC 4000 Gaming Guide

 "DOUBLE" is only possible when the player's first two cards add up to 10 or 11 points.

-After each bowl, you must hold the paddle in the down position until you have the ball again.
-This is possibly authentic.
+After each bowl, you must re-centre the paddle while the ball is moving.

 Boxing This cartridge brings the atmosphere of a fist fight to the screen.
 Two boxers face each other in a ring.
 It is just as possible to win on points as it is by a knockout.
 This is a game for two persons.